syncfusion-content/uwp-docs/uwp/DateTimePicker/Setting-Minutes-and-Seconds-intervals.md

 ---
 layout: post
-title: Setting Minutes and Seconds Intervals in UWP DateTimePicker control | Syncfusion
+title: Setting Minutes and Seconds Intervals in UWP DateTimePicker | Syncfusion
 description: Learn here all about Setting Minutes and Seconds Intervals support in Syncfusion UWP DateTimePicker (SfDateTimeCombo) control and more.
 platform: uwp
 control: SfDateTimeCombo
 documentation: ug
 ---

-# Setting Minutes and Seconds Intervals in UWP DateTimePicker (SfDateTimeCombo)
+# Setting Minutes and Seconds Intervals in UWP DateTimePicker

 MinuteInterval and SecondsInterval properties can be used to specify the interval for minutes and seconds to be displayed in the SfDateTimeCombo control.